 A Doctor at Hillsborough by Neil Dunkin.

 This piece was originally written for the Sunday Express in 2009, although they only published half of the article.
-Neil offered the full text to TTT, and I was only too glad to accept.
+Neil offered the full text to TTT in 2010, and I was only too glad to accept.
+I have bumped it to the top of TTT, following this week’s momentous and long-overdue news.

 A perfect day for an FA Cup semi-final.
 As Dr Glyn Phillips drove with his brother Ian and two mates from Merseyside to Sheffield, they all agreed the weather could not have been better.
 April showers had been replaced by radiant sunshine and the Pennines looked stunning beneath the immaculate blue skies.